pkkummermo/grafana-vagrant-puppet-box/README.md

 # Graphite, Carbon, statsd, ElasticSearch and Grafana - All-in-one

+## Word of warning
+This is an old project and you really should look into other projects which have done the same.
+I'm revamping our installation as we speak, and alot has changed (yay!) since I wrote this.
+I might link to a new container project from this one at a later time :)

 Provision a virtual machine with vagrant and puppet with

 * Graphite (http://graphite.wikidot.com/)